The numbers add up

 What can I do with an accounting degree?

 - Financial Planner

 Real world experience — long before graduation

 Internship opportunities abound for students at Malone — our students have accepted internships at corporations such as The Timken Company, small businesses such as Beaver Excavating, non-profit companies, and churches.
 Possibilities are endless: if you are interested in international finance, consider adding a Global & International Studies secondary major, which also incorporates a study abroad experience.

 Life after Malone

 Graduates of Malone’s School of Business and Leadership have gained acceptance to top (including Ivy League) graduate schools in the nation, and the various careers they hold are as diverse as our alumni themselves!

 From being an executive at Atlantic Records to working for non-profit organizations, our alumni find themselves as accountants, CEOs, realtors, controllers, hotel or restaurant managers, consultants, financial planners, golf course managers, and presidents of Fortune 500 companies.

-The accounting major curriculum consists of 66 required semester hours.
-Each course is listed in the official Academic Catalog.
+The accounting major curriculum is listed in the official Academic Catalog.